 How do you decide how to pick a mediator?

 A mediator does not have to be licensed to practice mediation, so it can be tough to decide who to pick for a mediator.
 However, there are certain signs that you are dealing with a professional mediator:

 - Graduate degree in law or mental health

 - Significant amount of training and experience in mediation

 Mediation may not work for every divorcing couple.
-If your former partner is physically or emotionally abusive, mediation is not the right decision.
+If your former partner is physically or emotionally abusive, mediation is not the right decision, but hiring a Denver divorce attorney might be a better option for you.
 Concerns about your spouse hiding assets may also mean mediation will not work for you.